Instant Pot Oatmeal (With Rolled or Steel-Cut Oats)

 Step by step instructions

-- Make sure the seal ring is properly in place on the lid.
+- Make sure the sealing ring is properly installed.

 What to serve with oatmeal

-With toppings, oatmeal is a breakfast on its own.
+With toppings, oatmeal is a breakfast in itself.
 For a brunch, try serving it with:

 - scrambled eggs (foolproof Gordon Ramsay method)